-Porcelain – Pottery which is white, translucent and highly fired.
-True porcelain is fired at over 1300 degrees centigrade
+Porcelain – Objects made out of clay typically white in colour.
+Translucent and highly fired.
+True porcelain is fired at over 1300 degrees Celsius

-To remember what porcelain means, use the following mnemonic:
+To remember that porcelain is fired at the hottest of kiln temperatures use the following mnemonic:

 The bear who hurt his paw was sulking (porcelain), he'd burnt it on the very hot kiln getting his pottery out.